leeper/ciplotm/README.md

 # ciplotm
-This is a fork of Nick Cox's 'ciplot' ado for Stata.
+This is a fork of Nick Cox's [`ciplot` ado for Stata](https://ideas.repec.org/c/boc/bocode/s431202.html).
 It adds an optional `sepby` argument the controls the display behavior when using multiple variables in `varlist` combined with the `by()` option.
 If `sepby`, then `ciplotm` behaves the same as the original `ciplot`.
 If not using `sepby` (the new default), then bars for each variable are aligned (vertically or horizontally, depending on the other options).

 This is athe default behavior of `ciplot` (or the optional behavior or `ciplotm` with the `, sepby` argument):